 As such, the Order obtained in Ontario may be taken out by way of Application in another province to ensure the Order’s enforcement outside of Ontario.
 In the example given, the custodial parent would bring such an Application in Alberta under the laws of the province of Alberta assuming that the province of Alberta has similar legislation as we do here in Ontario.

-If you have further questions regarding the custody and/or access issues, please visit our website or call us for an initial consultation at 905-581-7222.
+If you have further questions regarding the custody and/or access issues, please fill out our online contact form or call us for an initial consultation at 905-581-7222.